for Veterans and the Public

 Frequently Asked Questions

-Q: If taking anti-HIV drugs has made your viral load undetectable (meaning that the virus isn't showing up on blood tests), can you still pass the virus to another person through sex?
+Q: If taking anti-HIV drugs has made my viral load undetectable (meaning that the virus isn't showing up on blood tests), can I still pass the virus to another person through sex?

-Finally, remember that for ARV therapy to be effective it is crucial that you take your ARVs every day, as prescribed, in order to keep the HIV virus suppressed to undetectable levels.
-And, ARV therapy does not take the place of other risk-reduction strategies like condoms and behavioral changes--these are important not just for HIV reduction but also for STD prevention and pregnancy prevention.
+Finally, remember that for ART to be effective, you MUST take your HIV medications every day, as prescribed, in order to keep the HIV virus suppressed to undetectable levels.
+And ART does not take the place of other risk-reduction strategies, like PrEP for HIV-negative partners, condoms, and behavioral changes--these may be important not just for HIV reduction but also for STD prevention and pregnancy prevention.